MTV Africa: Availability

 MTV Africa is available in Sub-Saharan Africa exclusively through DStv.
-It is available in Southern Africa through the Compact, Extra and Premium bouquets while in the rest of Africa on Compact, Compact + and Premium and can be accessed in two million households in the region.
+It is available in Southern Africa through the Compact, Extra and Premium bouquets while in the rest of Africa on Compact, Compact + and Premium and could be accessed in two million households in the region.
 The channel was originally available exclusively on DStv Premium following MTV Europe.

 Logos

 Logo used as MTV Europe from 1 August 1987 to 1 July 2011.

 Logo used as MTV Europe from 1 July 2011 until launch of localized feed which is currently used until September 2021.

-Logo used as MTV Africa from September 2021 – present.
+Logo used as MTV Africa from September 2021 – 2026.